outdreamer/build-a-cure-1/docs/specific_problem_analysis/stat_analysis.md

 ## Problems with Set Theory

-	- all useful & isolatable spaces/sets should be derived
+	- all useful & isolatable spaces/sets should be derived, as well as their attributes (core, emergent & otherwise)

 	- spaces (sets with operators) should be auto-generated and intents should be calculated, so that spaces/sets can be used as functions, linked on a network, and chosen programmatically